Infomaniak/desktop-kDrive/infomaniak-build-tools/macos/Readme.md

 # Disabling SIP in VMWare Fusion

-To Debug the application, the SIP needs to be disabled, this is because the extension is not signed and notarized in Debug mode.
+To debug the application, the SIP needs to be disabled.
+This is because the extension is not signed and notarized in Debug mode.
 If you are debugging on a Mac device, you can follow the [official Apple documentation](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) to disable it.
-If you want to debug on a MacOS VM, disabling the SIP depends on the tool you are using, here is one way to disable it on VMWare Fusion :
+If you want to debug on a MacOS VM, disabling the SIP depends on the tool you are using.
+Here is one way to disable it on `VMWare Fusion`:
-- From a terminal in your VM, run `sudo nvram Asr-active-config=%7%00%00%00` to create a misspelled variable
+- From a terminal inside your VM, run `sudo nvram Asr-active-config=%7%00%00%00` to create a misspelled variable.
-- Shut down the VM, and from its settings, go to `Startup Disk`, hold down the `Option` key, and select `Restart to Firmware`
+- Shut down the VM, and from its settings, go to `Startup Disk`, hold down the `Option` key, and select `Restart to Firmware`.
-- Select `EFI Internal Shell` as boot option
+- Select `EFI Internal Shell` as boot option.
-- You can clear the window by entering `mode 128 40`
+- You can clear the window by entering `mode 128 40`.
-- Set the current filesystem volume to EFI : `fs0:`
+- Set the current filesystem volume to EFI : `fs0:`.
 - Type `vol` to verify the selected filesystem is labeled `EFI`.
-If not, you can use `fs1:`, `fs2:` and so forth until you select the correct one
+If not, you can use `fs1:`, `fs2:` and so forth until you select the correct one.
-- Enter the command `dmpstore Asr-active-config -s csr.bin` to save the active-config to csr.bin
+- Enter the command `dmpstore Asr-active-config -s csr.bin` to save the active-config to `csr.bin`.
 - Use `hexedit csr.bin` to edit the `csr.bin` file.
 - You will need to replace the hex `41` by `63` in the first line.
-- Save changes and exit, then type `cmpstore -l csr.bin` to create the csr-active-config variable in NVRAM
+- Save changes and exit, then type `cmpstore -l csr.bin` to create the csr-active-config variable in `NVRAM`.
-- Type `dmpstore -d Asr-active-config` to remove the old invalid variable
+- Type `dmpstore -d Asr-active-config` to remove the old invalid variable.
-- Type `exit` to leave the Shell, and select `Mac OS X` from the Boot Manager
+- Type `exit` to leave the Shell, and select `Mac OS X` from the `Boot Manager`.
-- Your SIP should be disabled, you can check by opening a Terminal on your VM and typing `csrutil status` [source](https://apple.stackexchange.com/a/415100)
+- Your SIP should be disabled.
+You can check this by opening a `Terminal` on your VM and typing `csrutil status`.
+[source](https://apple.stackexchange.com/a/415100)